Adrian-Vidal/EventTrackerProject/README.md

 In the EventTrackerProject, the HTML/JavaScript front end utilizes XMLHttpRequest (XHR) and Asynchronous JavaScript and XML (AJAX) to interact with the RESTful API.
 This setup allows for dynamic, real-time communication between the client and server without requiring full page reloads.

+## Angular Front End
+The front-end of EventTrackerProject has been developed using Angular, enhancing the user experience with modern UI features.
+Key components and their functionality include:
+* Event Counter
+* Event Table
+* Delete Confirmation
+* Update Form
+* Dynamic Styling

 ## Technologies Used

 * Github